IITian-Ankit/RISCV_5_staged_Pipeline_Core/README.md

 - **Branch Prediction**: Static branch decision (e.g., predict not taken).
 - **Flush Logic**: Flushes instructions in the pipeline on a branch/jump misprediction.

-- Credits to RISC-V Transistors to AI Tutorial.
+--Credits to RISC-V Transistors to AI Tutorial.

 -Feel free to make suitable changes if there is a scope of improvement in the code.